NinjaRMM/dundie-awards/README.matts-recommendations.md

 ### No controller for `Organization`s

+### No security
+- No authorization/authentication exist on the API, which may or may not be acceptable depending on the application

 ### Error responses

+- The REST controllers largely rely on built-in Spring error handling to create a corresponding HTTP response
-1. `POST`ing a new Employee with an assigned Organization that does not exist produces a `500` response
+    - Example: `POST`ing a new Employee with an assigned `Organization` `id` that does not exist produces a `500` response
     - Since the error is really the result of the caller's submission payload, something in the 4xx status-code family would likely be a better response

 ## Larger Initiatives